apisearch-io/search-ui/README.md

       container: ?string
   },
   template: {
-      itemsList: !string
+      itemsList: !string,
+      placeholder: ?string
   }
 });
 ```

-You can customize your results template on the template
+You can customize your results template on the `template`
 attribute section:
- * `top`: (optional) will be placed as a header of the result set.
- * `body`: (required) will be the iterable set of results.
+ * `itemsList`: (required) will be the iterable set of results.
- * `bottom`: (optional) will be placed as a footer of your result set.
+ * `placeholder`: (optional) will be placed on initial widget render.
+ Once a search is performed, this placeholder will disappear.

 The result items will be accessible on the body attribute using
 the `{{#items}}{{/items}}` iterable.
 For example, given this array